-- has not already taken any benefits from the 2014 Scheme in relation to the employment eg on flexible retirement - The final pay figure (2008 Scheme definition) for the underpin is the pay due for, normally, the 12 months preceding the date of cessation or NPA, whichever is the earlier. - It should be noted that, where a Scheme member is subject to a reduction or restriction in pay, regulations 8 and 10 of the LGPS (Benefits, Membership and Contributions) Regulations 2007 continue to apply for the purposes of the final pay calculation for (a) and (b) above regardless of whether the reduction or restriction in pay occurs before, on or after 1 April 2014. - c) Changes of contractual hours for part-time employees (or the average hours for the Scheme year for employees who have no contractual hours) in respect of: - members to whom the underpin calculation applies where the change occurs before NPA (2008 Scheme definition - normally age 65) so that the underpin calculation can be accurately performed, - members who have an added years contract (as the added years contract has to be adjusted upon a change in contractual hours), and - members covered by regulation 20(13) of the LGPS (Benefits, Membership and Contributions) Regulations 2007 (minimum ill health enhancement for those who were active members before 1 April 2008, were aged 45 or over at that time, have been in continuous membership since then, and have not already received any benefits in respect of that membership) as a change in contractual hours can affect the level of the minimum ill health enhancement.
+The final pay figure (2008 Scheme definition) for the underpin is the pay due for, normally, the 12 months preceding the date of cessation or NPA, whichever is the earlier.
+(NB: the underpin is calculated at NPA for those who continue working beyond NPA).

+It should be noted that, where a Scheme member is subject to a reduction or restriction in pay, regulations 8 and 10 of the LGPS (Benefits, Membership and Contributions) Regulations 2007 continue to apply for the purposes of the final pay calculation for (a) and (b) above regardless of whether the reduction or restriction in pay occurs before, on or after 1 April 2014.

+(c) Changes of contractual hours for part-time employees (or the average hours for the Scheme year for employees who have no contractual hours) in respect of:

+members to whom the underpin calculation applies where the change occurs before NPA (2008 Scheme definition - normally age 65) so that the underpin calculation can be accurately performed,

+- members who have an added years contract (as the added years contract has to be adjusted upon a change in contractual hours), and - members covered by regulation 20(13) of the LGPS (Benefits, Membership and Contributions) Regulations 2007 (minimum ill health enhancement for those who were active members before 1 April 2008, were aged 45 or over at that time, have been in continuous membership since then, and have not already received any benefits in respect of that membership) as a change in contractual hours can affect the level of the minimum ill health enhancement.